 Luxury brands seize on 520 after 2020 COVID sales slump

-Luxury brands have been among the hardest hit by COVID-19 with analysts predicting that the luxury market could reduce by up to 35% this year.
+Luxury brands were among the hardest hit by COVID-19 with analysts predicting that the luxury market could reduce by up to 35% in 2020.
 520 took place just after China’s COVID-19 outbreak and so was a perfect opportunity for luxury brands to launch a campaign to boost sales and grow their brand among Chinese customers.

 Several Western luxury brands got on board releasing 520 campaigns – GUCCI launched podcasts featuring Chinese celebrities sharing their first experience of buying or receiving a GUCCI product.
-Hermes launched a WeChat Mini Program campaign which allowed users to select gifts that Hermes then recommended to their loved ones.
+Hermes launched a WeChat Mini-Program campaign which allowed users to select gifts that the brand then recommended to their loved ones.

-However, the luxury brand which made the biggest impact with Chinese consumers was Prada’s “520 Mathematics of Love” campaign.
+However, the luxury brand which made the biggest impact on Chinese consumers last year was Prada’s “520 Mathematics of Love” campaign.

 Romantic tale featuring Cai Xukun

 To mark 520, Prada launched a content-driven campaign with one of the most popular male celebrities in China, Cai Xukun.

 The short film, Mathematics of Love, shows how Cai expresses love through a series of numbers – each with a hidden meaning.

 All the numbers are linked to Cai’s love and romance and when added together equal 520 i.e I love you.